 Speaking to the New Indian Express about the support he acquired, Rajesh stated,

-“Initially, a few NGOs contacted me and attempted to be associated with the makeshift faculty, but I in no way allowed them as they all looked suspicious.
+“Initially, a few NGOs contacted me and attempted to be associated with the makeshift faculty, but I did not allow them as they all looked suspicious.
 None of them were serious about children’s schooling and their future.
-All they were inquisitive about became being profitable by showing something and claiming something else.
-I did no longer approve of their manner of functioning, which had many loopholes and room for discrepancies.”
+All they were curious about became being profitable by showing something and claiming something else.
+I no longer approve of their manner of functioning, which had many loopholes and room for discrepancies.”

-Most of the students are children of ragpickers, rickshaw pullers, and beggars who can’t have enough money for fundamental schooling for their youngsters.
+Most students are children of ragpickers, rickshaw pullers, and beggars who can’t afford fundamental schooling for their youngsters.

 According to India Today, some shopkeepers additionally donate drinking water, which is maximum welcome at some point in the summertime.

-The cause to begin college is coping with a problem, which Rajesh himself faced throughout his more youthful days.
+The cause of beginning college is coping with a problem that Rajesh faced throughout his youth.
 Due to the poor monetary condition of his family, he couldn’t complete his BSc degree and is aware of how essential schooling is for youngsters.

-Rajesh, who is now the sole breadwinner of his family of 5, runs a small grocery keep in an equal locality to help them.
-He now assists instructors like Laxmi Chandra, Shyam Mahto, Rekha, Sunita, Manisha, Chetan Sharma, and Sarvesh, who assist him in running the college.
+Rajesh, now the sole breadwinner of his family of 5, runs a small grocery kept in an equal locality to help them.
+He assists instructors like Laxmi Chandra, Shyam Mahto, Rekha, Sunita, Manisha, Chetan Sharma, and Sarvesh, who assist him in running the college.

 “Some human beings go to the school now and then and distribute biscuit packets, the result, water bottles, and packaged meals.
-Some youngsters have a good time on their birthdays with the kids, cut desserts, and feature food together via sitting below the bridge.
-Such occasions make them feel they’re additionally a part of the society no matter in which they stay or what heritage they belong to.”
+Some youngsters have a good time on their birthdays with the kids, cut desserts, and feature food together by sitting below the bridge.
+Such occasions make them feel they’re a part of the society no matter where they stay or what heritage they belong to.”

 Rajesh also continues an attendance file to maintain track of his students, and if a person doesn’t turn up for long, he contacts the mother and father to understand the reason.